Local Marine Advisory Committees

 How to become involved?

-Nominations for membership for all 12 committees are now open.
-Applications close 27 April 2018.
+Nominations for membership for all 12 committees are now closed.

 The committees need to be as diverse as possible, so we’re looking for representatives from a range of interest groups including fishing, Traditional Owners, tourism, farming, resources, recreation, education, research, conservation and shipping.

-Participants at Local Marine Advisory Committee meetings include members, staff from GBRMPA and management partners, presenters and observers.
+Participants at Local Marine Advisory Committee meetings include members, staff from the Marine Park Authority and management partners, presenters and observers.
 Stakeholders interested in presenting at or observing a Local Marine Advisory Committee meeting should contact the relevant committee chair.

 Contact us for more information.